xsqf/elevator-group-control/README.md

 ## Project status

-* This is an MVP as of 04-19-2024 satisfying the prompt requirements
+* This is an MVP as of 04-19-2024 satisfying the prompt requirements.
 * A full working knowledge repository containing research, works cited, design, task planning, and daily timeline of work accomplished is actively maintained in my personal Notion workspace (shared on request).

 ## Next steps